Efficient Title Reranker for Fast and Improved Knowledge-Intense NLP: Sigmoid Trick

 \section{Sigmoid Trick}

-During our experiment, we found the stability of the training for title reranker was poor.
-A few phenomena include loss being nan and output probability becoming 1 for all inputs which causes the training to fail.
-Upon scrutiny, we found the issue is within the contrastive loss function as used by \citet{nogueira2019passage}.
-The loss is defined as:

-Where $T_{pos}$ and $T_{neg}$ represent the indices of negative titles and positive titles respectively.
-Noticeably, during training, the score value $s_j$ can be very close to either 0 or 1 which causes nan as it's passed to $log$ function.

-Another issue we found in the training is that the accuracy was unstable during the training even before the loss became nan.
-We believe that the issue of unstable training can be caused by some answers being too difficult for the model to answer.
-In the example shown in figure \ref{fig:intro_example}, to correctly score the ground truth article of Benny Hill over semantically similar results such as comedy and comedian, the model will need to recall the content of the Wikipedia article Benny Hill which is difficult for even larger models.
-Therefore, training on such examples can make the model distrust the semantically similar answer and increase the score for random and unrelated entities, leading to the accuracy drop.

-In attempts to address the issue, we found adding the sigmoid function as a wrapper can alleviate both aforementioned issues.
-The theory behind this behavior relies on one of the most basic formulas in calculus, the chain rule.
-Given the model parameter $\theta$, original loss function $F$, sigmoid function $S$, the following equation follows from the chain rule,
+Because titles are much more condensed in information, training of title reranking faces different challenges compared to passage reranking training.
+Most training datasets available for retrieval tasks contain human annotations for passage reranking~\cite{petroni2021kilt} meaning the ground truth passages contain supportive information for the query.
+The same guarantee doesn't always hold for title reranking as the title can have little to no association with the query.

+As shown in figure \ref{fig:intro_example}, the example on the right represents the disassociation between the query and the ground truth, making it a noise during training without prior knowledge.
+On the other hand, some training is too easy since the ground truth is part of the query.
+Training on these easy answers can cause the model to over-relying on semantical similarity.
+These two types of problematic training examples of title reranking pose challenges to training a title reranker, making a tailored method essential for training a title reranker.

-Then since the derivative of the sigmoid function $S$ has its highest value at its center and diminutive as its input derivates from the center as shown in figure \ref{fig:sigmoid_trick}.
-This gives us a desirable property to targe both aforementioned issues.
+In attempts to address the issue, we found an association between the sigmoid function and the probability of these two problematic training examples.
+The derivative of the sigmoid function $S$ has its highest value at its center and diminishes as its input derivates from the center as shown in Figure \ref{fig:sigmoid_trick}.
+On the other hand, both problematic training examples have a probability away from the center of the probability interval, 0.5.
+For the training samples with easy answers, the probability is close to 1 due to its strong semantical similarity; on the other hand, noisy training samples will have probabilities close to 0.
+Therefore, the sigmoid function has a desirable property that can be used to suppress the gradient of both training examples by setting the center to 0.5.

-When the ground truth is too difficult to be associated with the query, it will receive a low probability and will fall into the left yellow area; on the other hand, when the ground truth is too obvious, it will have a probability close to 1 and fall into the right yellow area.
-Consequently, sigmoid loss can potentially alleviate both issues and stabilize the training process.
+To combine the sigmoid and the loss function to suppress the two problematic training examples, we use a basic formula in calculus, the chain rule.
+Given the model parameter $\theta$, original loss function $\mathcal{L}$, sigmoid function $S$, the following equation follows from the chain rule,